Reikooters/YoutubeTitleForYvonne/README.md

 Click the "Options" button in the application to configure the interval and output filename.

-The tab title is automatically cleaned to get just the video title - i.e. it will remove " - YouTube" from the end of the tab title, as well as YouTube notifications e.g. "(1)" at the start of the tab title.
+The tab title is automatically cleaned to get just the video title.
+It will attempt to remove:

+- " - YouTube" from the end of the tab title
+- YouTube notifications, e.g. "(1)" at the start of the tab title.
+- Unnecessary text commonly included in music video titles that are not part of the song name, e.g. "Official Video", "Lyrics Video", "Music Video", "MV", "HD Video", etc.

-#### Once tab is selected, you can now minimize the window if desired
+#### Once tab is selected, you can now minimize/full screen the window if desired

-Once you have selected the tab as per step #4 above, you can now minimize the Google Chrome window and the application will still work.
-This means you can start a YouTube playlist and minimize the window and the currently playing video title will update when YouTube progresses to the next video in the playlist.
+Once you have selected the tab as per step #4 above, you can now minimize or make the Google Chrome window full screen and the application will still work.
+This means that you could start a YouTube playlist and minimize the window - the application will still pick up the currently playing video title when YouTube progresses to the next video in the playlist.

 This is possible using some magic where at each refresh interval, the Chrome window with the selected YouTube tab will be restored from being minimized, but it will be invisible and won't catch keys or clicks.
 The current title will then be retrieved and the window will be minimized again until the next refresh interval.
 During testing, this did not cause any issues while playing a game in full screen, so there should not be any side effects to this.
 If you do experience issues, you can leave the Chrome window unminimized to prevent this behaviour.